In-Home Carpet Measuring Scams

 You certainly don't want them have to order more carpet.
 It

-could take weeks for it to arrive, or it may not be available anymore.
+could take weeks for it to arrive, or the color or style may not be available anymore.

 Either way, it will be a real headache for you to have to deal with this.

-Moving furniture, taking time off work, paying more money and having a less
+Moving furniture again, taking time off work again, paying more money and having a less

 than perfect carpet job.